 We perhaps imagine the family being wealthy and the young man was destined for a glittering career – perhaps using his connections in the field of diplomacy.

-Initial research also confirms the connections with Bournemouth – the St Clements church war memorial, due to space restrictions, detailing him as 'WJ de T Swain'.
+Initial research confirms the connections with Bournemouth: the town's St Clements church war memorial (due to space restrictions) detailing him as 'WJ de T Swain'.

 Above: Bournemouth St Clements War Memorial courtesy of www.roll-of-honour.com / Photograph copyright © 2004 Vernon Masterman